constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 by taking into account the relationships between fragments.
 <!-- Object       -->
-Concretely, we apply this method over datasets published using the [TREE specification](https://treecg.github.io/specification/), a web specification used to structure the fragmentation of RDF documents by constraining a property of the data inside the fragment.
+Concretely, we apply this method over datasets published using the [TREE specification](https://treecg.github.io/specification/), a Web specification used to structure the fragmentation of RDF documents by constraining a property of the data inside the fragment.
 <!-- Findings     -->
 Our findings show that we are able to use the hypermedia descriptions of the TREE specification to prune links to fragments if they will not contribute to the SPARQL query.